AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

   - A grid is made up of multiple thread blocks.
 - Thread block
   - 1D, 2D, or 3D, `blockDim.xyz`, `threadIdx.xyz`
-  - One thread block ~ One Streaming Multiprocessor (SM), i.e., CUDA Core.
+  - One thread block ~ One Streaming Multiprocessor (SM)
   - A group of threads that can cooperate with each other using
     - Block-local synchronization
     - Block-local shared memory